-Permit Year Description of Progress Changes

-1 No work was required to be completed this Permit Year.
-None

-2 Although no work was required to be completed this year, the Town mapped the approximate locations of 563 septic systems (leach field boundaries and tank access locations) on their GIS.
+Permit Year Description of Progress Changes 1 No work was required to be completed this Permit Year.
+None 2 Although no work was required to be completed this year, the Town mapped the approximate locations of 563 septic systems (leach field boundaries and tank access locations) on their GIS.
 Many of these systems are outside the Urbanized Area, and may be less than 20 years old.
 The data will be reviewed to develop a list for drive-by inspections in Permit Year 4.
-None

-3

-4

-5
+None 3 The Town completed the mapping of the leachfields and tank accesses.
+Based on the mapping, 158 parcels have None